curiousmarkingsco/appSage/app/js/editor/components/README.md

 ### 3. Declare your HTML to be added to the page

-Write your HTML, declare it as a string, then add it to your JS file:
+Seen in both the editor and the live view: write your HTML, declare it as a string, then add it to your JS file:

 ```js
 const myHtmlTemplate = `